fc7/opensourcerers-openshift-logging/README.md

 All components ready
 ```

-If you select another size than 1x.demo multiple pods for the Lokistack will be created.
+If you select another size than 1x.demo multiple pods for the LokiStack will be created.

-*LokiStack Components*
+### LokiStack components

 - Gateway: The gateway receives requests and redirects them to the appropriate container based on the request’s URL.
 - Distributor: The distributor service is responsible for handling incoming streams by clients.
 Ingester: The ingester service is responsible for writing log data to long-term storage backends (DynamoDB, S3, Cassandra, etc.) on the write path and returning log data for in-memory queries on the read path.